 As I’ve gone through in other articles, the things that hurt most after a break up include: your bruised ego, knocked self-confidence, worrying about if you’ll ever find another partner that you can be happy with etc. These emotions have actually nothing to do with the other person but to do with you and your personal worries.

 If another person came along that was just as good as your ex or better, you would soon get to like or love your new partner and forget about the old one.
-Understanding the root of the pain after a break up is important to recovery and feeling better.
+Understanding the root of the pain is important to recovery and feel better after a break up.

 In my book “THE ERASE CODE: How To Get Over Anyone In Less Than A Week Using Psychology” I go through the area of anchors and how they can be broken.
 An anchor is something so that when you come across it, it triggers a memory of something else.
 An example of this would be if you hear a song which you and your ex used to listen to, hearing this song would cause you to remember your ex.